Alejogb1/job-board/blog-data/when-is-a-constraint-on-cpmodel-applicable-based-on-a-relationship-between-integer-variables.md

 id: "when-is-a-constraint-on-cpmodel-applicable-based-on-a-relationship-between-integer-variables"
 ---

-Alright, let's unpack this.
+, let's unpack this.
 I've seen this scenario pop up more times than i care to count, usually when dealing with intricate scheduling or resource allocation problems.
 The question of when a constraint on a `CpModel` is applicable based on the relationships between integer variables is central to effective constraint programming.
 It's not just about tossing in any old constraint and hoping for the best; it's about understanding the underlying mechanisms and when those mechanisms actually provide tangible benefits.

-From my experience, it boils down to this: a constraint is truly *applicable* when it accurately reflects a domain-specific restriction and enables the solver to prune the search space effectively, leading to feasible solutions (ideally, optimal ones) faster than it would otherwise.
+From my experience, it boils down to this: a constraint is truly _applicable_ when it accurately reflects a domain-specific restriction and enables the solver to prune the search space effectively, leading to feasible solutions (ideally, optimal ones) faster than it would otherwise.
 A constraint doesn’t magically improve everything; its value is context-dependent.

 When we're talking about integer variables in a constraint programming model (like those within `ortools.sat`), we're essentially describing a problem space where the unknowns are whole numbers and their relationships are governed by our constraints.
 These relationships can take many forms: simple linear inequalities, logical conditions, non-linear dependencies and even custom constraints.
-The key here is that the constraint must express a relationship that *actually impacts* the feasible values of our variables.
+The key here is that the constraint must express a relationship that _actually impacts_ the feasible values of our variables.

 Think of it like this: you wouldn’t add a constraint stating `x <= 1000000000` if `x` is already inherently limited to a range far smaller by other more pertinent constraints.
 It’s a waste of solver resources because it doesn’t meaningfully reduce the possible domain of `x`.